juanproldan/FXC_SKU_Predictor/README.md

 ### Running the Web Application

-To start the web application:
+To start the web application in development mode:

 ```
 python run.py web